CyberGRX/twin-sister/README.md

 ### FakeDateTime ###

-A datetime.datetime stub that reports that reports a fixed time.
+A datetime.datetime stub that reports a fixed time.

 ```
 from twin_sister.fakes import FakeDateTime